davebraze/david-braze/content/consulting/consultation.md

 I provide consultation to non-profit organizations, government, and industry on matters related to my research interests.
-Generally, this is done on a fee-for-service basis, although I do occasional *pro bono* work, as well.
+Generally, this is done on a fee-for-service basis, although I take on occasional *pro bono* work, as well.
 Reach out if you would like to learn more.

 + Consultant, [Intelexia](www.intelexia.com) and the *Red de Escuelas de Aprendizaje de la Provincia de Buenos Aires*, Argentina.